 When Tilda’s character speaks to her lover on the telephone, human voice at the other end of the telephone line is never to be heard, not even faintly, emphasising the theatrical nature of the film.
 Both Tilda and her character are aware that this is all staged action.
 In fact, the filmic antics overshadow the narrative.

 This is not the first time that Almodovar plays with metalanguage.
 His previous film, the feature Pain and Glory (2019) also foregrounds the filmmaking device.
 The difference is that here he does it from the very beginning, while in last year’s movie he leaves the clever ruse for a major twist at the very end.
 The Human Voice obviously has limited commercial ambitions – a 30-minute featurette does not tend to get theatrical distribution -, allowing the filmmaker more artistic freedoms.
 Or perhaps he’s rehearsing for a more radical experiment in the years to come.

 The Human Voice premiered at the 77th Venice International Film Festival, when this piece was originally written.
-It shows in October at the 64th BFI London Film Festival.
+It showed in October at the 64th BFI London Film Festival.
 It was out in cinemas (featuring a Q&A with Pedro Almodovar and Tilda Swinton, hosted by Mark Kermode) on Wednesday, May 21st.
 On Mubi on Friday, July 23rd.
 Also available on other VoD platforms.